-It’s a sort of unrequited rivalry, that between Alicante Club de Futbol and Hercules CF, and whilst the team that bears the city’s name sits in the shadow of its bigger and more successful cross-city neighbour, Hercules’ attention if firmly fixed 12 miles down the road on their historic adversary, Elche CF, and it was ever thus.
+It’s was a sort of unrequited rivalry, that between Alicante Club de Futbol and Hércules CF. Whilst the team that bears the city’s name sits in the shadow of its bigger and more successful neighbour, Hércules’ attention if firmly fixed 12 miles down the road on their historic adversary, Elche CF, and it was ever thus.
 Formed in 1918, Alicante CF competed in regional leagues including matches against teams from nearby Murcia, and were still at this level when the national structure was created in 1928.
 Back then, the criteria for joining the Tercera was somewhat arbitrary, but Alicante CF was invited to join the league in 1931.
-This coincided with a change of location, as having played their matches at the Campo la Pla, the club moved to the recently vacated Campo de La Vina, following Hercules move to Campo de Bardin.
-They also changed from their original red shirts and blue shorts, to the now familiar bright blue and white combo.
+This coincided with a change of location, as having played their matches at the Campo la Pla, the club moved to the recently vacated Campo de La Vina, following Hércules move to Campo de Bardin.
+They also changed from their original red shirts and blue shorts, to a bright blue and white combo.

-Villafranqueza seems destined to remain very basic, with open banks of seats and no covered stands, but its home and the community role it plays seems to suit the club much better than trying to slug it out with Hercules.
-It was ever thus.
+Villafranqueza is destined to remain very basic, with open banks of seats and no covered stands, but its home and the community role it plays seemed to suit the Alicante much better than trying to slug it out with Hércules.
+However, it was the debts the club accrued during their season-long stay in La Segunda that finally did for them, with Alicante CF folding in May 2014.

 |Early action at the Campo de La Vina|